 Be sure to consult a professional with knowledge of your specific situation, and determine which drainage solution(s) is right for you.

-Adding curbing within the boundaries of your parking lot can help redirect the flow of water through the asphalt.
-This can limit standing water and push the water toward the perimeter of the lot, where it can be reabsorbed into the natural earth.
+Adding curbing within the boundaries can help redirect water flow through the asphalt surface.
+This approach effectively limits standing water, guiding it towards the perimeter where it can naturally seep into the ground.

 This will help prevent any water from pooling on the asphalt by directing it to flow off the premises instead.